Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

    ```

    - The created PetaLinux project name is ***petalinux***.
 Please feel free to change the PetaLinux project name with ***petalinux-create -n*** option.
+   - The XSA used for PetaLinux needs to be a post implementation XSA.

 2. Apply VCK190 device tree